 Where to Find It: Raby Bay Esplanade Park is at the end of Raby Esplanade in Ormiston (near 3 Grenoble Place).
 It’s about 20 minutes north of Redland Bay.
 Look for the tall play tower – your kids might spot it before you do!
 This park truly never disappoints – the hardest part is convincing your kids to leave at the end of the day.

-Beth Boyd Park brings a seaside pirate adventure to toddler play, complete with a shipwreck fort and water splash zone.
-Set by the tranquil bay at Thorneside, this park recently got a fabulous makeover and is now a must-visit for families with young kids.
-The highlight is a big pirate shipwreck-themed playground that looks like a half-sunk boat in the sand.
+The highlight is a large pirate shipwreck playground that looks like a half-sunk boat in the sand.
 Toddlers can clamber on deck, man the pirate wheel, peek through portholes, or dig for buried treasure in the sandpit.
-There’s an interactive water pump that feeds a little stream running through the play area – perfect for a barefoot splash or rinsing off sandy hands.
-Thanks to an abundance of mature trees, much of the play space is naturally shaded, so your little buccaneers stay cool.
-With the bay’s shoreline just a few steps away, you can easily combine playground fun with a beach stroll (and maybe spotting a pelican or two).
+In addition, an interactive water pump feeds a little stream through the play area.
+It’s perfect for barefoot splashing or rinsing off sandy hands.

 Toddler-Friendly Highlights: